 4. Grand Encampment Copper District

-The discovery of copper and development of the Ferris-Haggarty copper mine in the Sierra Madre in 1897 gave rise to several mining towns, most of which are now ghost towns.
+The discovery of copper and the development of the Ferris-Haggarty copper mine in the Sierra Madre in 1897 gave rise to several mining towns, most of which are now ghost towns.
 This includes Battle, atop the Continental Divide, and Dillon, which was established a mile from the mine.

-Learn more about these deserted frontier settlements at the Grand Encampment Museum, which has its own re-created town formed with historic structures moved from throughout the valley.
+Learn more about these deserted frontier settlements at the Grand Encampment Museum, which has its own recreated town formed with historic structures moved from throughout the valley.
 Then drive the Battle Pass Scenic Byway to explore these historic places and take in the area’s beautiful landscapes.

-Word spread of the gold, silver, lead and copper said to be found in the area and about a dozen cabins were built to house nearly 50 people hoping to strike it rich.
+Word spread of the gold, silver, lead and copper said to be found in the area, and about a dozen cabins were built to house nearly 50 people hoping to strike it rich.
 Like other ghost towns, minors abandoned this area in the early 1900s once they stopped finding the precious minerals they set out to collect.

 The spring where Eads first staked his claim is the center of this ghost town, which features foundations of a few cabins and a small grave.
 Don’t leave the area without visiting Casper Mountain, where you can find mountain biking trails of all levels and fat biking trails once the snow falls.
 Head into Casper for even more things to do.